Sestiere San Marco

 Directly across from the church stands the Scuola Grande San Teodoro, where baroque concerts come to life, with performers donning elaborate period costumes that transport you back in time.

-These top places are steps away from San Salvador:
+These top spots are just a short walk from San Salvador:

 tops 5 mins